-Multiple aspirates should be taken from the affected lymph node or organ (e.g. spleen, liver) and these should be squirted directly into separated serum taken from the patient prior to aspiration (at least 0.5mls, ideally placed into an EDTA tube).
-As a guide, sufficient aspirates should be taken to achieve a cloudy appearance to the serum.
-Alternatively, a special fixative solution (RPMI) can be used (please call 01223 337625 to request an RPMI tube).
+Aspirates from solid tissues such as lymph nodes or infiltrated organs (obtained in the same was as for FNA cytology) must be placed immediately into an appropriate fluid medium.
+This can be prepared in house by obtaining 0.5ml of EDTA plasma (or separated serum, ideally obtained from the patient), placing this into a fresh 1ml EDTA tube and adding 0.5ml saline.
+Alternatively, a pre-prepared solution (RPMI) can be used (please call 01223 337625 to request an RPMI tube).
+The fluid can be drawn back into the syringe and re-injected to the tube in order to maximise cellularity and as an approximate guide, sufficient aspirates should be taken to achieve a cloudy appearance to the fluid.

 Samples should be submitted to the laboratory within 24 hours and next day delivery (stipulating delivery between 9am and 1pm) is recommended.
 Normal cytology smears (at least 2, ideally unstained) and recent clinical history (including any relevant results where possible) should also be submitted with the aspirates.

-Immunophenotyping can also be performed on body fluids such as pleural and abdominal effusions and CSF if there are a high number of cells present.
+Immunophenotyping can also be performed on body fluids such as pleural and abdominal effusions or CSF if there are a high number of cells present.
+Fluid should be placed into an EDTA tube (as for normal fluid analysis).
 Please contact the laboratory to discuss this if required.